Adapted with permission from a bibliography of Dennis Wheatley by Mr R Humphreys, 2002

 This set contains Wheatley's first four novels: ‘The Forbidden Territory’, ‘Such Power Is Dangerous’, ‘Black August’ and ‘The Fabulous Valley’.

-It is perhaps worth noting that in early adverts, the drop-down flap is shown printed in white on a black background, whereas the only known surviving box has the drop-down flap printed in black on a white background, like the illustration on the website.
+It is perhaps worth noting that in early adverts, the drop-down flap is shown printed in white on a black background, whereas the known surviving boxes have the drop-down flap printed in black on a white background, like the illustration on the website.

 The date of the gift box is also something of a puzzle.
-Advertisments for it first appear in They Found Atlantis (Jan 1936), which is consistent with a release date of December 1935.
-The only known complete boxed set, and all the books that can be identified as having come from these sets, contain stickers listing DW’s various publications.
+Advertisements for it first appear in They Found Atlantis (Jan 1936), which is consistent with a release date of December 1935.
+The only known complete boxed sets, and all the books that can be identified as having come from these sets, contain stickers listing DW’s various publications.
 All the stickers are identical, and all include Contraband, which was only published in the Autumn of 1936.
-All the books so far identified as having come from First Gift Boxes are inscribed in DW’s hand, and while several of the inscriptions are dated ‘Xmas 1936’, one is dated ‘Xmas 1935’.
+Many of the books so far identified as having come from First Gift Boxes are inscribed in DW’s hand, and while several of the inscriptions are dated ‘Xmas 1936’, one is dated ‘Xmas 1935’.

 Exactly how these conflicting pieces of dating evidence are to be interpreted is currently unclear.